-- (ea) comparative information in respect of the preceding period as specified in paragraphs 38 and 38A; and - (f) a balance sheet as at the beginning of the preceding period when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or when it reclassifies items in its financial statements in accordance with paragraphs 40A-40D. - 10A An entity shall present a single statement of profit and loss, with profit or loss and other comprehensive income presented in two sections.
-The sections shall be presented together, with the profit or loss section presented first followed directly by the other comprehensive income section. - 11 An entity shall present with equal prominence all of the financial statements in a complete set of financial statements. - 12 [Refer Appendix 1] - 13 Many entities present, outside the financial statements, a financial review by management that describes and explains the main features of the entity's financial performance and financial position, and the principal uncertainties it faces.
-Such a report may include a review of: - (a) the main factors and influences determining financial performance, including changes in the environment in which the entity operates, the entity's response to those changes and their effect, and the entity's policy for investment to maintain and enhance financial performance, including its dividend policy; - (b) the entity's sources of funding and its targeted ratio of liabilities to equity; and - (c) the entity's resources not recognised in the balance sheet in accordance with Ind ASs. - 14 Many entities also present, outside the financial statements, reports and statements such as environmental reports and value added statements, particularly in industries in which environmental factors are significant and when employees are regarded as an important user group.
+- 10A An entity shall present a single statement of profit and loss, with profit or loss and other comprehensive income presented in two sections.
+The sections shall be presented together, with the profit or loss section presented first followed directly by the other comprehensive income section. - An entity shall present with equal prominence all of the financial statements in a complete set of financial statements. - 12 [Refer Appendix 1] - 13 Many entities present, outside the financial statements, a financial review by management that describes and explains the main features of the entity's financial performance and financial position, and the principal uncertainties it faces.
+Such a report may include a review of: - (a) the main factors and influences determining financial performance, including changes in the environment in which the entity operates, the entity's response to those changes and their effect, and the entity's policy for investment to maintain and enhance financial performance, including its dividend policy; - (b) the entity's sources of funding and its targeted ratio of liabilities to equity; and - (c) the entity's resources not recognised in the balance sheet in accordance with Ind ASs. - Many entities also present, outside the financial statements, reports and statements such as environmental reports and value added statements, particularly in industries in which environmental factors are significant and when employees are regarded as an important user group.
 Reports and statements presented outside financial statements are outside the scope of Ind ASs.